Misfits founding member Jerry Only (Bass/Vocals).

 Aside from an inventive approach to music and its intense and extraordinary visual presentation, the Misfits’ all-encompassing and fierce DIY mentality continues to drive their efforts.
 From their compound in the far reaches of North Jersey, which includes a family owned machine shop and appropriately enough a knife factory, they craft their own instruments – from their guitars, amps and drums - down to the studded leather straps and even their spiked leather jackets.
 Creativity rules as they design and construct their own elaborate stage sets and wide array of infamous props.

 The Misfits have been preserved on determination bound by unequaled loyalty to their fiends and the sheer will to survive.
-"Its been over 30 years and 30 years from now, people will still be playing our albums because we will never water down what we do,” Only says.
+"Its been 40 years and decades from now, people will still be playing our albums because we will never water down what we do,” Only says.
 “Our goal is to keep perspective on who we are and always stay true to ourselves.
-The new album will only reinforce how potent the band has become with time.
+The reaction we receive only reinforces how potent the band has become with time.
 We plan to continue as always, to eclipse the past, block the sun and drag humanity by the throat into a world of darkness filled with ghouls, goblins and creatures of the night, where we are king."

 One thing is certain, The Misfits are here to stay and once again, every day is Halloween.